2.6 Dynamic enumerations

 object, as shown below.

-Once you have run the generator, you will see that it added a single read list
+Once you have run the generator, you will see that it added a read enum

-operation to the object without any other CRUD operations, and decorated it with the xfk:enum-cache
+operation to the object, and decorated it with the xfk:enum-cache

 specification.